William Goldsmith: Foo Fighters (1994–1997)

 During one of Sunny Day Real Estate's last concerts, former Nirvana member Dave Grohl left the band a note.
 Goldsmith called him back, and Grohl invited both Goldsmith and Mendel to join his new band, Foo Fighters, along with former Germs and touring Nirvana guitarist Pat Smear, during late October 1994.
 In 1995, they embarked on a club tour supporting Mike Watt along with Eddie Vedder's side project Hovercraft.
 Afterwards, the band's already recorded debut album – on which Grohl had recorded nearly all instruments by himself – was released.
 Goldsmith stated that while he enjoyed the smaller venues, "pretty much everything after that blew," saying that as the band got bigger "it turned into a world-domination thing that became really creatively stifling" and he grew tired of reproducing songs he had no input composing.
 Goldsmith also developed carpal tunnel syndrome after the tour.

 After touring through the spring of 1996, the full lineup entered a Seattle studio with producer Gil Norton to record the band's second album.
-It was an arduous and mostly frustrating process for Goldsmith due to Grohl's perfectionism, which led the drummer performing his tracks over and over.
+It was an arduous and mostly frustrating process for Goldsmith due to Grohl's perfectionism, which led to the drummer performing his tracks over and over.
 "Dave had me do 96 takes of one song, and I had to do thirteen hours' worth of takes on another one.
 It just seemed that everything I did wasn't good enough for him, or anyone else."
 With the sessions nearly complete, the band took a break.
-According to Grohl, Goldsmith's drumming had good moments but for the most part his performances didn't meet Grohl’s standards.
+According to Grohl, Goldsmith's drumming had good moments but for the most part his performances did not meet Grohl’s standards.
 The band regrouped in Los Angeles in February 1997 and practically re-recorded the album—this time with Grohl on drums—without informing Goldsmith about the overdub session.
 Goldsmith only later learned from Mendel that his contribution was being replaced.
 Feeling betrayed and unhappy with Grohl's suggestion that he continue on as the band's touring drummer only, Goldsmith decided to leave.
 He was replaced by Taylor Hawkins and the finished album, The Colour and the Shape, was released on May 20, 1997.